krbe9202/Automated-Predictive-Modelling/Assignment_1/README.txt

 run_assignment.m: The main script which runs Task 2-7.
-Task 6 takes quite alot of time for large n, I'd reduce n or  comment that section of while running the rest of the script.
+Task 6 takes quite alot of time for large n, I'd reduce n or comment that section while running the rest of the script.

 Functions: